mildlyskilled/battleship/README.md

 * Destroyer (3 length) - This will be a Neutrashimy
 * Patrol Boat (2 length) - This will be the Sentinel class

+## Setting up Project on Intellij
+Clone the repository to your workspace and import the build.sbt into Intellij and the IDE will do the rest.